Shopping for a Cause: Altruism Sells this Season

 Conversely, Brown says that the recipients often feel good, too.
 “It’s a double gift."

-Brown points to a number of motivators for consumers who look for pink ribbon or earth-friendly products, but also notes that keeping up appearances can play a role.
+Brown points to a number of motivators for consumers who look for pink ribbon or sustainable products, but also notes that keeping up appearances can play a role.

 “Maybe most importantly, consumers want to be viewed as socially conscious.
-Objects that clearly signify that a person has donated to charity help mark the consumer as altruistic.”
+Objects that clearly signify that a person has donated to charity help mark the consumer as altruistic,” he says.

-So, this season, with America in recession, how big of a role will altruism play in holiday shopping?
+So, in this season of giving, how big of a role will altruism play in holiday shopping?

-And an increasing number of consumers from all socio-economic segments are looking to pay it forward, Brown says, but especially those who have been only minimally impacted by the recession.
+And an increasing number of consumers from all socio-economic segments are looking to pay it forward, Brown says.